 However, a study in the American Journal of Surgery compares the number of deaths among African American and Caucasian bike riders who do wear a helmet, and there is still a significant difference in fatalities.
 Fewer African American bike riders survive accidents even when they wear helmets.
 The authors of the study suggest that the reason more African American motorcycle riders are killed could be limited access to quality healthcare.

 So does this mean anyone headed for Black Bike Week should just throw caution in the air and ride without a helmet?
 Why should they care, if the helmet doesn’t make a difference?
-However, a helmet does make a difference and sound legal advice is use caution and a helmet, whenever you are on your bike.
+However, a helmet does make a difference and sound legal advice is to use caution and a helmet, whenever you are on your bike.
 If you are injured, contact an experienced personal injury lawyer.
 The law office of Bruce Hagen can help you get the funds owed to you for a full recovery after suffering injuries from a motorcycle accident.